-- If someone else is collecting your child, please let us know who this will be.
-For the purpose of safeguarding, we cannot let children go home with anyone else, including another parent, unless it has been pre-arranged by the parent or carer. - We have a Post-It system at the doors of both reception classes; you can leave us a message on one of these and stick it onto the window.
-They are checked daily for parental messages of any kind. - If you are unable to bring your child to school on time, please telephone the school office (912 5937) to let us know. - If you need to speak to a member of staff, try to arrive early, or see us at the end of the session. - Inform the staff if anything happens at home which might affect your child at school.
-Information is always treated in strictest confidentiality. - If your child seems unhappy at school, or worried about something, please speak to a member or staff so we can help. - Inform the office staff immediately of any change of address or emergency contact number. - Never use school or staff as a threat. - Leave toys at home as they may get lost or broken if brought to school. - Have your child's name in their coat, hat, gloves, wellies, shoes, P.E kit, school bag and uniform. - Encourage your child to put on, take off and hang up their own coat. - Please ensure that your child is fully toilet trained before they start school.
-If your child is struggling with this please inform a member of staff. - Please teach and encourage your child to use a knife and fork. - Please bring your child's book bag, reading books and reading record to school every day.
+- If someone else is collecting your child please let us know who this will be.
+For the purpose of safeguarding, we cannot let children go home with anyone else, including another parent, unless it has been pre-arranged by the parent or carer. - If you are unable to bring your child to school on time, please telephone the school office (912 5937) to let us know. - If you need to speak to a member of staff, try to arrive early, or see us at the end of the session once the children have been dismissed. - Inform staff if anything happens at home which might affect your child at school. - If your child seems unhappy at school, or worried about something, please speak to a member or staff so we can help. - Inform the office staff immediately of any change of address or emergency contact number. - Never use school or staff as a threat. - Leave toys at home, as they may get lost or broken if brought to school. - Have your child's name in their coat, hat, gloves, wellies, shoes and uniform. - Encourage your child to put on, take off and hang up their own coat. - Please ensure that your child is fully toilet trained before they start school.
+If your child is struggling with this please inform a member of staff. - Please teach and encourage your child to use a knife and fork.